larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 empowering an ombudsteam {{OT}} to take necessary action.

-Dealing with *disruptive* behavior, however, is not part of the role of the ombudsteam. {{?RFC3934}} tasks the chairs of each IETF working group with moderating their group's in-person meetings and mailing lists, and an IESG statement {{MODML}} describes additional guidance to working group chairs about how — but not when — to moderate their lists.
+Dealing with *disruptive* behavior, however, is not part of the role of the ombudsteam. {{?RFC2418}} tasks the chairs of each IETF working group with moderating their group's in-person meetings while
+{{!RFC3934}} provided chairs a procedure to help manage mailing lists.
+An IESG statement {{MODML}} described additional guidance to working group chairs about how — but not when — to moderate their lists.